How two friends learned to talk honestly about race while writing a book - Local News 8

 There is a moment in the beginning of the new book from Christine Pride and Jo Piazza that is written from the perspective of a 14-year-old Black boy.

-He is having a nightmare about being shot by police officers and imagines the school picture his mom would use when he dies and his death would become news.
+After being shot by police, he thinks of his school picture that his mom will use when he dies and his death becomes news.

-The work is fictional, but the writing allows you to see the world through a different lens.
+The work is fictional, but the writing allows you to see the world through the eyes of a young Black teen.

 Throughout their novel, uncomfortable events happen which start exactly the kind of conversation Pride and Piazza wanted their book, “We Are Not Like Them,” to tackle.
 The story centers around a White woman named Jen and a Black woman named Riley, who are forced to deal with race after Jen’s police officer husband is involved in the shooting of a Black teen.